Faculty Poster Session for Scholarship of Teaching and Learning

 - Assessing the effectiveness of a particular assignment, assessment, or pedagogical intervention or approach

-- Comparing groups of students across a single class or across multiple course experiences.
+- Comparing this for groups of students across a single class or across multiple course experiences

 On the electronic application form, you will be asked for the following information:

-- All co-author names, with highest earned degree, school, department, contact information (telephone and GW email)
+- All co-author names, with highest earned degree, school, department, and email address.

 - A ‘corresponding author’ for the poster.
 This is the author who acts as the contact person with the event organizers.